Fat-Bird-Owner/gier-revitalized/README.md

 - Randomly Generated
 - And also including many modded blocks
 - Also has IOS support for some reason
-- Even has a secondary planet with a proper campaign with a more linear difficulty curve
+- Or play on kela with pre-made challange maps
 <div align = center>

 ## Though expect: </div>